We are here to help you with...

 Nathan (he/him) has a BFA from Bowling Green State University and a MA from Antioch University Midwest.
 At night he tutors Stark State students.
 During the day he works for the state of Ohio “Aspire” program where he teaches adult students the skills necessary to: get their high school diploma, develop college and career readiness skills, and help students from other countries get their U.S. citizenship.
 He approaches all student writing with mindfulness and honesty through direct communication while meeting the students wherever they might be in the writing process.

 Steven (he/him) graduated in 2014 with a BA in English.
-He has been tutoring in writing and the humanities for 10 years, eight of them at Stark State.
+He has been tutoring in writing and the humanities since 2012, since 2014 at Stark State.
 His favorite part of working at Stark State is getting to know its incredible, diverse community.
 Since writing is important in all disciplines, he is especially passionate about learning what students care about and helping them discover new ways of communicating their knowledge beyond just their College Comp classes.

 Terri (she/her) earned a Bachelor’s in Communications from Ohio University and a Master’s in writing from Johns Hopkins.
 She started working in the writing lab in Spring of 2022.
 She has taught students from preschool age to college level and loves helping others find their unique voice in their writing.
 She has a husband and three terrific kids.
 In her free time she enjoys cooking delicious meals and pairing them with just the right wine, writing, reading, and attempting to learn how to play a ukulele (she has a long way to go…)